 ALL-ELECTRIC E-NIRO PREMIERE AT THE PARIS MOTOR SHOW

-The all-new Kia e-Niro is the first fully electric crossover utility vehicle produced by Kia.
+The all-new Kia e-Niro small suv is the first fully electric crossover utility vehicle produced by Kia.
 With a range of 485 kilometres (301 miles) on the WLTP combined cycle, the all-electric e-Niro combines driving enjoyment, eye-catching design, crossover utility and a zero-emissions powertrain – to create one of the most capable electric vehicles on-sale worldwide.

 The e-Niro occupies a unique position in the market as an all-electric crossover, with intelligent packaging, high practicality, and a long-distance driving range.
 Buyers will also benefit from a range of dedicated electric vehicle (EV) in-car technologies, new safety features, and stand-out exterior and interior design.